matheger/matheger.github.io/_pages/python.md

 We've all asked ourselves at some point, "Who am I *really*?"
 It's a confusing and---perhaps---ultimately pointless question; but it can keep us up at night at the worst possible time.

 Luckily, we don't have to be alone in our existential dread.
 Through its permissive scoping and naming rules, we can teach Python to experience the same thing.
-Just take a look:

 ```python
 >>> class self: